TeraByte-Official/diamondbox/README.md

 The primary goal of DiamondBox is to expand on GoldBox and add new features to it.

-i rember is currently trying to get the editor working properly.

 All song data is packaged into the URL at the top of your browser.
 When you make changes to the song, the URL is updated to reflect your changes.
 When you are